CoffeeJunkiee/coffeejunkiee.github.io/_pages/HTB-OSCP-Prep.md

 OSCP is one of the most wanted and demanded certification related to Offensive Security industry.
 The preparation, content, and exam contains a bast amount of time and information to study and comprehend, but still one of the basic knowledge learned during the cert due to the fast advance of offensive security.
 The mindset earned is priceless because it introduces you to the persistence, and mantra "Try Harder", which is something that drives people to the success and to overcome frustation during the OSCP journey.

-In this site, there are ten posts related to [Hack The Box](https://www.hackthebox.eu/) and some machines that are similar to the OSCP lab.
+In this site, there are eleven posts related to [Hack The Box](https://www.hackthebox.eu/) and some machines that are similar to the OSCP lab.
 The posts published here had the purpose to practice, learn, and understand some of the basic methodology related to penetration testing, so if you're looking for some practice and preparation, you might find this useful.

 ## Preparation and Final Goal